mxagar/generative_ai_udacity/06_RAGs_DeepDive/02_Azure_LLMs/README.md

 - First, create a `Document Intelligence` service instance.
 - Go to [Azure AI Document Intelligence Studio](https://documentintelligence.ai.azure.com/studio/layout) (link should appear in the deployed Doc Intelligence Resource).
-- Select any of the analysis options: OCR, Layout, General Documents.
+- Select any of the default analysis options: OCR, Layout, General Documents.
   - Select a RG which contains a `Document Intelligence` instance or create one.
   - Run the analysis.
+- Note that there are much more pre-built analysis models!
+  - Invoices
+  - Receipts
+  - Id documents
+  - US health insurance cards
+  - US personal tax
+  - Contracts
+  - ...

 ![Document Intelligence Studio](./assets/doc_intelligence_studio.png)